 Suppose a business received a PPP loan in the amount of $100,000 on April 15, 2020.
 The eight-week “covered period” for the purposes of loan forgiveness would extend to June 10.
 During that time, the business:

 – Maintained payroll in the total amount of $80,000 for its entire staff;

 The business would be eligible for forgiveness of $97,500, and would only be obligated to repay the balance of $2,500.
 The amount of loan forgiveness decreases, however, if the business cuts wages or salary.

 Inclusion in Taxable Income and Deductibility of Expenses

 In the example above, forgiveness of $97,500 of a $100,000 loan might ordinarily count as $97,500 in taxable income, since it is money received by a business that they do not have to pay back.
 Under § 1106(i) of the CARES Act, however, the amount of a PPP loan that is forgiven is excluded from taxable income.

 This raises an important question about whether the business can deduct the $97,500 in expenses from its taxable income.
 Typically, business expenses like payroll, rent, and interest are deductible.
 The CARES Act does not specifically address this, but the Internal Revenue Code (IRC) does.

 Section 265(a)(1) of the IRC states that otherwise deductible expenses are not deductible if they are “allocable to one or more classes of income…wholly exempt from the taxes imposed by this subtitle.”
 The IRS has cited this section in finding that expenses paid with forgiven PPP loan funds are not deductible.

-The tax advisors at the Enterprise Consultants Group are available to help you with your tax-related questions.
+The tax advisors at the Enterprise Consultants Group are available to help you with your payroll tax-related questions.
 Please contact us today online or at (800) 575-9284 to schedule a consultation with a member of our team.